-2. Encroachments on trust capital

-- Last resort only: all other funding sources exhausted - Withdrawal proposals exceeding 5% of trust capital must have special approvals e.g.: - 80% majority of Council?
-Unanimous vote of Council? - Community Approval Vote: - Require majority approval by both on-reserve and off-reserve members? - Require 50% vote quorum - Also require majority vote of Trustees?
+- 2. Encroachments on trust capital (as opposed to income) - Last resort only: all other funding sources exhausted - Withdrawal proposals exceeding 5% of trust capital must have special approvals: - Majority (unanimous?) vote of Council - Advice of Windfarm Trust Advisory Committee to Council and Community - Community Approval Vote: - Require majority approval by both on-reserve and off-reserve members? - Require 50% vote quorum? - Majority (unanimous?) vote of Trustees